charleennewland/blog/maturity_model.md

 If an organization lacks a documented excellence-driven policy, it essentially scores a 3 in this focus area.
 The organization can then decide, for example, to target Level 5 in the next quarter.
 In that case, the organization needs to ensure that:

-1. There is a documented excellence-driven policy.
+- there is a documented excellence-driven policy;
-2. The policy contains a commitment to high standards.
+- the policy contains a commitment to high standards;
-3. Encourages innovation and adaptability to evolving industry trends and best practices.
+- the policy encourages innovation and adaptability to evolving industry trends and best practices;
-4. Commits to empowering employees with the necessary skills, resources, and support to excel in their roles.
+- the policy commits to empowering employees with the necessary skills, resources, and support to excel in their roles;
-5. Customer satisfaction is integral to the pursuit of excellence.
+- customer satisfaction is integral to the pursuit of excellence;
-6. Describes leadership commitment.
+- the policy includes leadership commitment;
-7. Consists of a review and revision process.
+- the policy includes a review and revision process;
-8. Is communicated to all employees.
+- the policy is communicated to all employees;
-9. All employees are trained to be in compliance with these principles
+- all employees are trained to be in compliance with the principles in the policy;
-10. There is evidence that tehse principles are incorpoarted into daily operations
+- there is evidence that these principles are incorporated into daily operations;
-11. There is evidence of leadership commitment
+- there is evidence of leadership commitment;
-12. and their is evidence of the effectiveness of this excellence driven approach
+- there is evidence of the effectiveness of this excellence-driven approach.

 This maturity model helps organizations aim for: